 The Node Monitor section on the cluster's dashboard blade indicates the number of VMs that are healthy and not healthy.
 You can find more details about the cluster's health at Service Fabric health model introduction.

 Service Fabric clusters require a certain number of nodes to be up always to maintain availability and preserve state - referred to as "maintaining quorum".
 Therefore, it is typically not safe to shut down all machines in the cluster unless you have first performed a full backup of your state.

 Remote connect to a Virtual Machine Scale Set instance or a cluster node

-Each of the NodeTypes you specify in your cluster results in a VM Scale Set getting set-up.
-See Remote connect to a VM Scale Set instance for details.
+Each of the NodeTypes you specify in your cluster results in a Virtual Machine Scale Set getting set-up.

 At this point, you have a secure cluster using certificates for management authentication.
 Next, connect to your cluster and learn how to manage application secrets.
 Also, learn about Service Fabric support options.